 2019 Summer Internship Application Process:

-• Resume which includes personal, academic and volunteer experience • Letter of intent (including dates available & areas of interest) • Two letters of recommendation (These do not need to be sent directly to Christie from your reference.
+• Resume which includes personal, academic and volunteer experience • Letter of intent (including dates available & areas of interest) • One letter of recommendation (These do not need to be sent directly to Christie from your reference.
 You can include them in your email).

 Upon completion of these materials, we will arrange an interview via Skype or, if possible, in our office.

 • The minimum length for an internship is 3 months, but students may—and are encouraged—to intern up to 5 months for a more comprehensive experience and increased opportunities.
 Priority is given to interns who can stay in Jackson through the Summit (September 21-27, 2019).
 All interns commit to working at least four days per week.
 Those who cannot meet this minimum are encouraged to volunteer as an alternative.

 • Jackson Hole WILD interns receive a modest stipend and may receive school credit for their work.
 All interns are responsible for their own transportation and lodging.